Blue Sapphire

 Blue Sapphire Wiki

-Saga cruise passengers are 50-60+, mainly British and repeaters (known as "saganauts").
-This typical UK cruise ship is adults-only (child-free environment).
-Ship's last Captain (for Saga) was Julian Burgess.
-While operated by Saga UK, the ship was Malta-flagged (MMSI 256208000) and registered in Valletta.
+Saga cruise passengers are primarily aged 50–60+, mainly British, and often repeat customers (referred to as "saganauts").
+This classic UK cruise ship operated as an adults-only, child-free vessel.
+Her final captain under Saga UK was Julian Burgess.
+While operated by Saga, the ship was Malta-flagged (MMSI 256208000) and registered in Valletta.

-In 2018, Saga Sapphire passengers had the unique opportunity to visit the Meyer Werft shipbuilding yard (in Papenburg Germany) and see the construction of Saga's new ship Spirit of Discovery.
-The location was part of organized from Bremen cruise tour itinerary during the 6-night "Easter Getaway" cruise (March 28, 2018).
-The shipyard's guided tour enabled guests to see the vessel's construction progress and learn about its design and the shipbuilding process itself.
-The unique 6-night cruise itinerary was priced from GBP 968 pp departing from Southampton England.
-The UK travel package (to and from Portsmouth) included all meals, table wines (at lunch and dinner), afternoon tea, 24-hour room service, unlimited tea/coffee (selected venues), free Wi-Fi internet, onboard gratuities, porterage, free shuttle bus transfer (to nearest town).
+In 2018, Saga Sapphire passengers enjoyed a unique opportunity to visit the Meyer Werft shipyard in Papenburg, Germany, where they viewed the construction of Saga’s new ship, the Spirit of Discovery.
+The shipyard tour was part of a cruise itinerary from Bremen during the 6-night "Easter Getaway" cruise (March 28, 2018).
+The guided tour allowed guests to observe the vessel’s progress and learn about her design and the shipbuilding process.
+The cruise, departing from Southampton, England, was priced from GBP 968 per person.
+The UK travel package (to and from Portsmouth) included all meals, table wines (at lunch and dinner), afternoon tea, 24-hour room service, unlimited tea/coffee (in selected venues), free Wi-Fi, onboard gratuities, porterage, and shuttle bus transfers to nearby towns.

-In 2018, the ship had scheduled "Isle of Man and the TT" (motorcycle race) themed cruise (7-day itinerary May 29 - June 5) leaving roundtrip from Dover to Dublin, Liverpool, Isle of Man (Douglas, June 2) and Isle of Portland (June 4).
-The all-inclusive ticket prices started from GBP 1000 pp (double-occupancy Inside Cabin fare).
-Saga Cruises all-inclusive deals on the voyage included UK land travel (to / from homeport Dover), 24-hour room service, welcome aboard cocktail party, onboard meals and entertainment, table wine (at lunches and dinners), house-brand alcohol, cocktails, beers, mixers, soft drinks (all served complimentary in onboard bars and lounges), Afternoon Tea service, unlimited tea and coffee, Wi-Fi, all gratuities, porterage, free transfers (shuttle bus to / from the ship in call ports).
+Also in 2018, Saga Sapphire operated a themed "Isle of Man and the TT" motorcycle race cruise (7-day itinerary, May 29–June 5), roundtrip from Dover, with ports of call including Dublin, Liverpool, Isle of Man (Douglas, June 2), and Isle of Portland (June 4).
+All-inclusive ticket prices started at GBP 1000 per person (double-occupancy, inside cabin).
+The package included UK land travel (to/from Dover), 24-hour room service, welcome aboard cocktail party, all onboard meals and entertainment, table wines at lunch and dinner, house-brand spirits, cocktails, beers, mixers, soft drinks (all served complimentary in bars and lounges), afternoon tea, unlimited tea and coffee, Wi-Fi, all gratuities, porterage, and shuttle bus transfers at ports of call.

-During Saga Sapphire's drydock refurbishment in June 2016 (at Blohm+Voss Shipyard in Hamburg) were extended Aviators Bar and the pool deck area.
-The ship's main engines received routine maintenance.
+During Saga Sapphire’s drydock refurbishment in June 2016 at Blohm+Voss Shipyard in Hamburg, her Aviators Bar and pool deck area were extended, and her main engines underwent routine maintenance.

-Blue Sapphire's first drydocking by ANEX Selectum Blu Cruises was conducted in 2022 and included a full-scale refurbishment of all public spaces and passenger staterooms, as well as a complete hull treatment and technical overhauls.
+Blue Sapphire’s first drydocking under ANEX Selectum Blu Cruises occurred in 2022 and involved a full refurbishment of all public spaces and passenger staterooms, as well as complete hull treatment and technical upgrades.
+The ship’s most recent drydocking took place from February to May 2024 at ICDAS Shipyard in Cesme, Turkey.

 Saga Sapphire cruises 2020 (last voyages for SAGA UK)